Missing features

 Yes.
 A single deal can be linked to multiple missing features if several gaps contributed to the loss.
 Each link gets its own importance rating.

-When any of those features ships, the deal becomes ready for callback.
+When any of those features are implemented, the deal becomes ready for callback.
 You might reach out about one feature while others remain missing — that’s fine.
 Partial improvement is still worth communicating.

 What if a feature ships but the prospect already bought elsewhere?